meow-d/apspace-calendar/README.md

 - [ ] Tests

 ## Contributing
 Feel free to open an issue for any bugs.
-Or better yet, open a pull request 🥺.
+Or better yet, fix it for me and open a pull request 🥺.